JonathonFry/RealTimeMarkdown/README.md

-Real time markdown editor.
+# Real time markdown editor.

 Backend written in Go using websockets.
-Uses the `blackfriday` library to parse markdown and generate HTML.
+Uses the `blackfriday` go library to parse markdown and generate HTML.

 Install dependencies with `/install.sh`